 One component of successful relationships is collaboration and understanding of each partner; we strive to have educators and researchers working together as much as possible before, during, and after the polar field experience.
 Therefore, educators and researchers selected for PolarTREC are expected to participate in a number of specific program requirements throughout the experience.

-The 2019-2020 Program Requirements for both educators and researchers, outlines the program requirements.
+This 2020-2021 Program Requirements for both educators and researchers outlines the program requirements.
 The document also includes additional recommendations for a successful research experience.
 Both the program requirements and recommendations come from best practices for teacher professional development, years of program management experience, and advice from past teachers and researchers on how to make the experience successful.

 Program Requirements Timeline